Why we collect information about you

 Details we collect about you

-The records the College Nurse may hold about you include the following: your name, address and date of birth, emergency contact details, Tripos, College year, matriculation term and matriculation year.
+The records the College Nurse may hold about you include the following: your name, address and date of birth, emergency contact details, academic program, matriculation term and matriculation year.
 They may also contain sensitive information about your health, such as outcomes of your nursing assessment and contact you have with the College Nurse, such as appointments and consultations.

 Notes, letters, reports, and emails relating to your care or about your health, details about your treatment and care, results of investigations and / or tests, and information from other health professionals are also held.